 Was there no navy before Henry VIII came to the throne?

-Henry VII, began a programme of building warships for a navy, and by the time he died, there was five royal warships.
+Henry VIII's father Henry VII began a programme of building warships for a navy.
+By the time he died, there was five royal warships.
 Two of them were new four-masted carracks, much larger than the usual English merchant ship.
 By the time Henry VIII died in 1547, the navy had been built up to more than 40 ships.

 Where were the ships built?

-Henry VIII built dockyards on the River Thames at Deptford and Woolwich.
+Henry VIII built dockyards on the River Thames at Deptford (1513) and Woolwich (1512).
 Both the new yards were very close to Greenwich, where Henry had a royal palace.
 He built the first naval dock at Portsmouth.

 As well as space for building the ships, great storehouses had to be built, because the new ships needed lots of supplies.
 Henry also set up the Navy Board, the administrative wing of the navy, which oversaw the running of the navy.